-- At lunch time return to Insa-dong, to buy last Korean’s souvenirs
+- At lunchtime return to Insa-dong, to buy the last Korean souvenirs

-- In the afternoon visit to the Namdaemum Market to have last dinner bought from street stalls.
+- In the afternoon visit the Namdaemum Market to have the last dinner bought from street stalls.

 - In the evening, the Seuollo 7017 footbridge.
-It is worthy to look at the city after sunset from this perspective.
+It is worth looking at the city after sunset from this perspective.

 Day 18.
 South Korea.
 Time to go back home

 Flying back home took us 10 hours and 30 minutes.
-The 7 hours’ time difference, however, caused that this day had much more than 24 hours for us.
+The 7 hours time difference, however, caused this day to have much more than 24 hours for us.

 This is the end of our Korean adventure.
-Now we have unforgettable memories, a few thousand of pictures and videos and souvenir fridge magnets 😊
+Now we have unforgettable memories, a few thousand pictures, hundreds of videos and plenty of souvenir fridge magnets 😊

-Now is time to write about it all on my blog.
+Now is the time to write about it all on my blog.